Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

 #### (Optional) Go through Implementation and Device Image Generation

-If the custom platform is created from scratch, it's recommended to run through implementation and device image generation to find errors in early stage.
-It's not required for platform creation, but it can reduce issues you find in the last platform validation stage.
+If the custom platform is created from scratch, it's recommended to run through implementation and device image generation to find errors in early stage for the base bootable design.
+The platform doesn't need the implementation results, the implementation is used for design validation only.

-To run this step, please make sure **This project is a Vitis Platform project** is **NOT** selected during platform creation.
+To run this step, please make sure the project is a normal project. **This project is a Vitis Platform project** should **NOT**  be selected during Vivado project creation.

 <details>
   <summary><b>Show Detailed Steps</b></summary>